-It is illegal for a Maine landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a Maine landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-A landlord may increase rent on an “at-will” tenant so long as a 45-Day Notice is provided to the tenant before the increased rent is expected (Maine Title 14 6015).
+A landlord may increase rent on an “at-will” tenant so long as a 45-Day Notice is provided to the tenant before the increased rent is expected.
+(MRS Title 14 § 6015)

 Maine does not legislate the frequency of rent increases.

-A Maine landlord may charge late fees that do not exceed 4% of the month’s rent so long as the fees are disclosed in the lease (Maine Title 14 6028).
+A Maine landlord may charge late fees that do not exceed 4% of the month’s rent so long as the fees are written in the lease.
+A landlord can collect the late fees 15 days after the date the payment is due.
+(Maine Title 14 § 6028)